hazanasec/hazanasec.github.io/_posts/2021-03-11-Dorking-on-Steriods.md

 For a little bonus if the steroids aren't enough, it is also possible to create your own automation dorks which work alongside [nuclei](https://github.com/projectdiscovery/nuclei) by the [ProjectDiscovery](https://twitter.com/pdiscoveryio) team.
 Create your own dorks for discovery, put the appropriate nuclei-templates into a single directory, and then simply pipe the dorks straight into nuclei pointing at your directory:
-`go-dork -s -p 5 -x http://localhost:8089 -q "site:*.$1 discover dashboard | nuclei -silent -t nuclei-templates/dashboard-vulnerabilities/`
+`go-dork -s -p 5 -x http://localhost:8089 -q "site:*.$1 discover dashboard dork" | nuclei -silent -t nuclei-templates/dashboard-vulnerabilities/`